Updated for 2020!

 - Laboratory-level temperature precision

-- Made in USA instead of China
+- Made in the USA

 - You're a kitchen geek